Cincinnati Bengals vs. Detroit Lions NFL Week 6 Odds, Plays and Insights for October 17, 2021

 Lions stats and trends

+- Detroit has played five games, with three wins against the spread.

-- The Lions are 3-1 ATS when underdogs by 3.5 points or more this year.
+- The Lions have an against the spread record of 3-1 in their four games as an underdog of 3.5 points or more this year.

-- Detroit's games this season have hit the over two times in five opportunities (40%).
+- Detroit's games this year have eclipsed the over/under two times in five opportunities (40%).

 Home and road insights